 06 FRAMEWORK

 FACTS — Fairness, Accountability, Consideration, Transparency, Scope — is a proposed evolution of FATE.
-It keeps what works (fairness, accountability, transparency) but corrects the assumption FATE was built on: that the only stakeholders worth considering are human.
+It keeps what works (fairness, accountability, transparency) while correcting the assumption FATE was built on: that the only stakeholders worth considering are human.
 FACTS expands the stakeholder boundary beyond human participants to account for all sentient beings affected by a system’s design.

 Figure 3.
 The FACTS framework